ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part5_tools_for_LLM_apps.md

 1. **Custom Model Adaptation**: This encompasses both the development of custom models from scratch and fine-tuning pre-existing models.
 While custom model development demands skilled ML scientists and substantial resources, fine-tuning involves updating pre-trained models with additional data.
 Though fine-tuning is increasingly accessible due to open-source innovations, it still requires a sophisticated team and may result in unintended consequences.
 Despite its challenges, both approaches are witnessing rapid adoption across industries.
 2. **RAG based Applications**: The Retrieval Augmented Generation (RAG) method, likely the simplest and most widely adopted approach currently, utilizes a foundational model supplemented with contextual information.
 This involves retrieving embeddings, which represent words or phrases in a multidimensional vector space, from dedicated vector databases.
 Through the conversion of unstructured data into embeddings and their storage in these databases, RAG enables efficient retrieval of pertinent context during queries.
 This facilitates natural language comprehension and timely insights extraction without the need for extensive model customization or training.
 A notable advantage of RAG is its ability to bypass traditional model limitations like context window constraints.
 Moreover, it offers cost-effectiveness and scalability, catering to diverse developers and organizations.
 Furthermore, by harnessing embeddings retrieval, RAG effectively addresses concerns regarding data currency and seamlessly integrates into various applications and systems.

-In the previous weeks’ [content](https://www.notion.so/Week-1-Part-2-Domain-and-Task-Adaptation-Methods-6ad3284a96a241f3bd2318f4f502a1da?pvs=21), we covered the distinctions between these methodologies and discussed the criteria for selecting the most appropriate one based on your specific needs.
-Please review the materials for further details.

-In the upcoming sections, we'll explore the tool options available for both of these methodologies.
-There's certainly some overlap between them, which we'll address.

 ## Types of Tools